dave-epstein/blobgan/README.md

 This repository contains:

-* 🚂Pre-trained BlobGAN models on three datasets: bedrooms, conference rooms, and a combination of kitchens, living rooms, and dining rooms
+* 🚂 Pre-trained BlobGAN models on three datasets: bedrooms, conference rooms, and a combination of kitchens, living rooms, and dining rooms
-* 💻Code based on PyTorch Lightning ⚡ and Hydra 🐍 which fully supports CPU, single GPU, or multi GPU/node training and inference
+* 💻 Code based on PyTorch Lightning ⚡ and Hydra 🐍 which fully supports CPU, single GPU, or multi GPU/node training and inference

 We also provide an [📓interactive demo notebook](https://dave.ml/blobgan/demo) to help get started using our model.
 Download this notebook and run it on your own Python environment, or test it out on Colab.
 You can:

-* 🖌️️Generate and edit realistic images with an interactive UI
+* 🖌️️ Generate and edit realistic images with an interactive UI
-* 📹Create animated videos showing off your edited scenes
+* 📹 Create animated videos showing off your edited scenes

 And, **coming soon!**

-* 📸Upload your own image and convert it into blobs!
+* 📸 Upload your own image and convert it into blobs!
-* 🧬Programmatically modify images and reproduce results from our paper
+* 🧬 Programmatically modify images and reproduce results from our paper

 ## Setup